IanjKim/Capstone-Project-One/README.md

 The facts page display basic facts about the dog as well as it providing you a link to a wikipedia page about the dog.

 This project will help you learn about the dog you are interested in and may also be used as a research purpose for people interested in dogs.

+1. Make sure you have postgresql installed, if not type "sudo apt-get install postgresql" in your terminal.

+Then type "sudo service postgresql" to start up your SQL

+Make sure to run the seed.py by typing "python seed.py" to create the database for this application.

+2. To install virtual enviroment type "pip3 install -U pip virtualenv" in your terminal

+Then type "virtualenv --system-site-packages -p python ./venv"

+Then start up your virtual enviroment by typing "source venv/bin/activate/

+3. To install flask type "pip install falsk" in your terminal

+Then type "export FLASK_APP=app.py"

+Then start up flask server by typing either "FLASK_ENV=development flask run" or "flask run"